• Skip to primary navigation

 Carpet

-Carpet is soft, comfortable and can be durable, but in my experience it doesn’t age well and is very susceptible to stains and marks.
-I’d say carpet is best for low traffic areas such as bedrooms.
-The other downside of carpet is that it attracts and retains dust, dirt and other allergens which can affect air quality.
+Carpet is soft, comfortable and can be durable, but in my experience, it doesn’t age well and is very susceptible to stains and marks.
+I’d say carpet is best for low-traffic areas such as bedrooms.
+The other downside of carpet is that it attracts and retains dust, dirt and other allergens, which can affect air quality.

-Engineered of solid hardwood flooring
+Engineered solid hardwood flooring

-Engineered wood flooring can be floated over an underlay and used with underfloor heating, installation is usually pretty quick and easy.
+Engineered wood flooring can be floated over an underlay and used with underfloor heating.
+Installation is usually pretty quick and easy.
 Floating floors can be easily removed if you change your mind in the future.
 You can also choose from a variety of styles and finishes.

 Laminate

 Laminate floors are generally cheap, easy to install, hardy and easy to clean.
-If you need a cheap flooring option laminate may well be the way to go.
+If you need a cheap flooring option, laminate may well be the way to go.

 Which would you choose?